War, Wine, and the American Century: The United States and the Making of a Global Power, 1900-1945

 Scholarly Reception and Representative Quotes

-Quote 1 (on the nature of the corporate liberal project):
+Representative Quote 2 (on the failure of the peace movement):

 Posted in Uncategorized | Leave a comment